 - Sam Hamill

 The Chuang Tzu has been translated into English numerous times, but never with the freshness, accessibility, and accuracy of this remarkable rendering.
-Here the immediacy of Chuang Tzu's language is restored in a idiom… Read More
+Here the immediacy of Chuang Tzu's language is restored in a idiom that is both completely fresh… Read More

 Zen Poems of Han Shan, Shih Te, and Wang Fan-chih